MultiSafepay/docs/content/integrations/ccv-shop.md

 <br>

 The activated payment methods from your MultiSafepay account appear will be registered in CCV Shop as a payment method.
+To keep the payment methods synchronised, ensure to toggle the "update payment methods" setting before pressing "update".

 </details>